eshanks16/katacoda-scenarios-1/troubleshooting-services/step2.md

 First they deploy a container that contains the curl application into the `prodapps` namespace.

-`kubectl run curl --generator=run-pod/v1 --image=radial/busyboxplus:curl -n prodapps`{{execute}}
+`kubectl run curl --generator=run-pod/v1 --image=radial/busyboxplus:curl -n prodapps -i --tty`{{execute}}

-Once the pod has started, exec into the container to run some test commands.
+Once the pod has started, you will have an shell from within this curl container to run tests.

-`kubectl exec -it curl -- /bin/sh`{{execute}}

-Once you've gotten a terminal session, run the curl command to test connectivity.
+Once you've gotten a terminal session, run the curl command to test connectivity to the webserver.

 `curl webserver`{{execute}}